traxium/markdown-cv/index.md

 ` `
 - __Improving/updating/fixing/tweaking a number of browser extension for Chrome and/or Firefox:__
-  ● for working with Google Drive, OneNote, youtube, Photobucket\
+  ● for working with Google Drive, OneNote, youtube, Photobucket<br>
-  ● downloading videos from a social media platform\
+  ● downloading videos from a social media platform<br>
-  ● controlling and blocking popups\
+  ● controlling and blocking popups<br>
-  ● converting web pages to pdf\
+  ● converting web pages to pdf<br>
-  ● tweaking HTML5 video player on a particular website\
+  ● tweaking HTML5 video player on a particular website<br>
-  ● text to speech\
+  ● text to speech<br>
-  ● enhancing DevTools\
+  ● enhancing DevTools<br>
-  ● enhancing the UI of a number of websites (property bookings and CRMs)\
+  ● enhancing the UI of a number of websites (property bookings and CRMs)<br>
-  ● notifications\
+  ● notifications<br>
-  ● managing tabs\
+  ● managing tabs<br>
-  ● working with images\
+  ● working with images<br>
 - Role: backend, frontend, fullstack
 - Core technologies: WebExtensions API, Node.js